-In addition to field and laboratory research, SRI personnel present talks and provide information to local and regional sport fishing organizations and publications.
+In addition to field and laboratory research, Dr. Shenker and his laboratory staff and students present talks and provide information to local and regional sport fishing organizations and publications.
 Funded in part by state and local grants, SRI also seeks funding and participation from corporations associated with the fishing industry and from private individuals.

 B.S.
 Cornell University 1975

 M.S.
 University of South Carolina 1977